CMU-17-214/s2024/assignments/hw1.md

 * Follow good design practices as discussed: Hide information where appropriate.
 Program against interfaces, not against classes.
 * For all new code that you write, follow the [Java code conventions](https://www.oracle.com/java/technologies/javase/codeconventions-introduction.html).
 We have installed Checkstyle that will automatically check conformance to many style guidelines in your repository.
 * If you add libraries, add them as *maven* dependencies.
 Do *not* copy library code into the repository.
+* We will be testing your code by building a "fat JAR" with `mvn clean package`, and running it with `java -jar [your-executable] [argument-list]`.
+Please make sure that `mvn clean package` works with your code before you submit it.

 **Hints.** The first labs cover some basics and best practices of working with Git and provides guidance on how to set up your development environment.
 The second lecture covers basic design principles for object-oriented design, especially encapsulation.
 The subsequent readings provides pointers to relevant language concepts, but you will probably need to engage with language documentation beyond the presented basic concepts yourself (for example, the provided code uses recent Java features).